-The Board has determined that each director of the Company, except for Mr. Denardo and Ms. Ramsey, are independent, as defined by the listing standards for Nasdaq, the national securities exchange on which the Company's common stock is listed, and none of them are a present or past employee or officer of the Company or its subsidiaries.
+The Board has determined that each director of the Company, except for Mr. Denardo and Ms. Ramsey, is independent, as defined by the listing standards for Nasdaq, the national securities exchange on which the Company's common stock is listed, and none of them are a present or past employee or officer of the Company or its subsidiaries.

 In determining that each director meets the Nasdaq listing standards for independence, the Board of Directors recognized that the Bank extends credit to the Company's directors and executive officers, and business organizations and persons with whom Company directors and executive officers are associated or related.
 All loans extended to directors, executive officers and members of their immediate families, and corporations, partnerships and other entities with which such persons are affiliated, are made in the ordinary course of business upon substantially the same terms, including interest rates and collateral, as those prevailing at the time for comparable transactions with persons not affiliated with the Company, and do not involve more than the normal risk of collectability or present other unfavorable features.
-In making the determination that all of the directors are independent, except for Mr. Denardo and Ms. Ramsey, the Board of Directors considered that Mr. Green rented a small office space at a Bank office.
-He had a lease with the Bank and paid market rent of \$1,975 in 2022.
-The lease was terminated in May 2022.
-In 2023 and 2022, the Bank paid Reynolds Architects Incorporated, an architecture firm of which Mr. Reynolds is founder and President, \$78,879 and \$38,735, respectively, for architectural services rendered.
-Except for Mr. Denardo and Ms. Ramsey, the transactions listed in this paragraph and the directors' compensation described in this proxy statement, no director received direct or indirect compensation from the Company in 2022 or 2023 that is required to be reported.
+In making the determination that all of the directors are independent, except for Mr. Denardo and Ms. Ramsey, the Board of Directors considered that (i) in 2024 and 2023, the Bank paid Reynolds Architects Incorporated, an architecture firm of which Mr. Reynolds is founder and President, \$39,017 and \$78,879, respectively, for architectural services rendered (ii) in 2024, the Company paid Mr. Sweet \$45,000 in consulting fees for transition, integration and advisory services following the Company's acquisition of Frontier Community Bank pursuant to the Advisory Services Agreement, dated June 1, 2024, by and between the Company and Mr. Sweet.
+Except for Mr. Denardo and Ms. Ramsey, the transactions listed in this paragraph and the directors' compensation described in this proxy statement, no director received direct or indirect compensation from the Company in 2023 or 2024 that is required to be reported.